AttackOnJasper/University-notes/psych253/psych253.md

 		- A has more disclosure than B -> B would think it's wierd for A to tell too much stuff
 	- 2-factor theory of emotion
 		- early stage: all-consuming, passion & love, arousal
-			- Attribution of love: eople tend to like people who show interest in them or people who make them feel good
+			- Attribution of love: tend to like people who show interest to them or people who make them feel good
 			- e.g. suspension bridge study
-		- late stage:
-			- Attribution: People like who they trust
+		- late stage: attribution - People like who they trust
 - Attachments in relationship
-	- Early attachment styles (secure, avoidant, anxious-ambivalent) might define the later relationship attachment style
+	- Early attachment styles (secure - 自身安全感强，自信, avoidant - 不想太近, anxious-ambivalent - 没安全感，不敢付出) might define the later relationship attachment style
 	- Everyone is better off with people with secure attachment style
 	- New research shows 4th attachment style: depends on positive / negative views of self and other people
 - Illusions in relationship